-City of Tyler Housing Agency is a public housing agency in Tyler, Texas that participates in the Section 8 Housing Choice Voucher program.
+City of Tyler Housing Agency is a Public Housing Agency in Tyler, Texas that participates in the Section 8 Housing Choice Voucher (HCV) program.

 |City of Tyler Housing Agency Housing Choice Voucher||Closed|